AnassTaher/NES-Emulator/notes.md

 ###### Misc

-- Reading CPU: Store contents from ROM into 0x8000 - 0xFFFF
+- Reading CPU: Store contents from ROM into $8000 - $FFFF
 - Get PC from 0xFFFC and 0xFFFD (little endian)
+- Zero page = $0000 - $00FF

 ---